johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Normal and Crosswind Approaches and Landings.md

 	1. Judge speed and altitude to short final
 	2. Use ailerons to maintain centerline, rudder to keep nose pointing down the runway, parallel to centerline (this is a "Side-Slip")
 	3. Usually start flare about one wing-span above runway
-	4. #TODO see where ground effect is discussed in lessons
 8. Touchdown
 	1. Smooth power reduction and pitch increase to level off just above runway at idle power
 	2. Hold off with increasing back pressure to touch down in full-stall attitude